 MIKE: Now, just to be transparent, he is not a CPA, he is though a retirement planner that has a ton of experience and he’s seen a thing or two, so we’re excited to have him on the show today, John, it’s tax season, what are some of the most common mistakes that you’re seeing with retirement planning and the investments that you’re seeing today.

 JOHN: Well I’d say one of the big mistakes is when people don’t start saving for retirement early on.
 Because what they do is they give up compound interest in the form of tax deferred growth.
 Because when you start investing, or contributing into a 401K, a 403B, a TSP, or a IRA, it allows you to have tax deferred growth that will grow over time and allow you to have a higher rate of return because the principle is larger due to the tax deferred growth.

 MIKE: Now John, one of the biggest topics we talk about on this show and I wanted to ask you is one of the biggest missed opportunities that I have found at least, for tax optimization in retirement planning, is the Roth conversion.
-Can you talk to the retirement radio listeners about some of the different ways you can convert assets to Roth and which situations would be best for different scenarios?
+Can you talk to the Safer Retirement Radio listeners about some of the different ways you can convert assets to Roth and which situations would be best for different scenarios?

 JOHN: Well when it comes to doing these Roth conversions, let’s just start by talking about why we want to do them?
 The first reason why is because number one, all future growth is all tax free.